EricZinda/Perplexity/backlog.md

 New Language:
     Hi Pri:
         - Work through cancelling order language
+            - Implementation
+                - Check the concepts being cancelled against the orders
+                - Issues:
+                    - "my steak" --> things in the order don't have a possessive yet
+                    - "cancel the order for me" --> for me isn't implemented as possessive
+            - Update cancel_v to handle items, should be the same logic as for "want_v"
                 - Can we cancel my X?
                 - I want to cancel my X

+            - I don't want X
-            - I don't want X anymore?
+            - I don't want X anymore
             - I don't want the X
             - I want to/Could I cancel my order
             - start over please
             - Let's start again
             - could we reorder?
-            - I don't want X
         - table for two please
             - also: table for two, please
             - only generate _for_x_cause, unclear what that means